qualisys/Real-Time-Protocol-Documentation/client/index.md

 6D Residuals           | /qtm/6d_res           | 6D data - position and rotation matrix with residuals.
 Each body has its own OSC address.
 See [6DOF with residuals component](#6dof-with-residuals-component-osc-).
 6D Euler               | /qtm/6d_euler         | 6D data - position and Euler angles.
 Each body has its own OSC address.
 See [6DOF Euler component](#6dof-euler-component-osc-).
 6D Euler Residuals     | /qtm/6d_euler_res     | 6D data - position and Euler angles with residuals.
 Each body has its own OSC address.
 See [6DOF Euler with residuals component](#6dof-euler-with-residuals-component-osc-).
+Gaze Vector | /qtm/gaze_vector | Gaze vector data – Unit vector and position.
+Each gaze vector has its own OSC address.
+Skeleton | /qtm/skeleton | Skeleton data – Position and rotation of all segments in the skeleton.
+Each skeleton has its own OSC address.